 In 2002 Julie was the series producer for a PBS Series, EYES OF NYE, produced for KCTS-TV, Seattle.
 In 2004 she produced the independent feature film, THE NORTHERN KINGDOM, directed by Dorothy Lyman.

-Julie is the Executive Producer of Alexander Payne's new film, NEBRASKA, from a script by Bob Nelson.
-Nebraska will be released in November, 2013 by Paramount Pictures.
+Julie was the Executive Producer of Alexander Payne's film, NEBRASKA, from a script by Bob Nelson.
+NEBRASKA received six Academy Award nominations.

 Whenever possible, Julie uses her filmmaking skills to help grassroots groups working on social issues to get their message out.
 Julie is former Board President of the Coalition to Abolish Slavery & Trafficking, based in Los Angeles and continues to serve on their fundraising committee.